CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 Men are moving significantly more to the right.

-You're seeing it in terms of political polarization where it's more about aesthetic feel than it is even about policy for a lot of these folks.
+You're seeing in terms of political polarization where it's more about aesthetic feel than it is even about policy for a lot of these folks.

 And so, you know, is it a problem?

-How does it tie into gerrymandering?
+How does this tie into gerrymandering?

-But it does say something about the continuing social polarization of a country addicted to its phones, addicted to memes, addicted to the laws, as opposed to the things that actually build a society, namely you spending time with other human beings in a physical setting with a common goal of making your society, country, or community better.
+to the laws as opposed to the things that actually build a society, namely you spending time with other human beings in a physical setting with a common goal of making your society, country or community better.

-All righty, meanwhile, speaking of this, President Trump is taking some significant action against foreign drug cartels, which actually is quite a good thing.
+Already meanwhile, speaking of this, President Trump is taking some significant action against foreign drug cartels, which actually is quite a good thing.

 This is the most aggressive step so far in the administration's escalating campaign against the cartels, and it signals President Trump's continued willingness to use military force to carry out what has primarily been considered a law enforcement responsibility to curb the flow of fentanyl and other illegal drugs.